Exploring for High Grade Copper and Precious Metals

 Flagship Property: Los Chapitos Copper Project, Peru

 The Los Chapitos copper project is located just 15 kilometers from Peru’s coast and the Pan American Highway.
-The 11,000-hectare property is easily accessible year-round from the nearby the town of Chala, a hub for the region’s mining industry.
+The 14,000-hectare property is easily accessible year-round from the nearby the town of Chala, a hub for the region’s mining industry.

 Historical mining of high-grade copper at Los Chapitos was carried out in the Atajo zone.

-Surface sampling at Los Chapitos has identified three high-grade oxide copper zones along a six-kilometer-long trend: the Adriana, Katty and Vicky.
+Surface sampling at Los Chapitos has initially identified three high-grade oxide copper zones along a six-kilometer-long trend: the Adriana, Katty and Vicky.
 Adriana lies six kilometers to the east of the Atajo zone.

 Camino completed more than 16,000 meters of diamond drilling in 2017 at Los Chapitos, leading to significant new copper oxide discoveries at the Adriana and Katty zones.
+Since then, the company has conducted further step-out drilling in 2018, further expanding the Adriana zone and uncovering a new copper soil anomaly between the Katty and Vicky zones, Maria.

 Highlights from drilling at the recently discovered Adriana zone included intersections of: